 Protect Yourself: If your moving company refuses to discuss weight or give you a quote per pound, you may want to reconsider working with them.

-#2: They Won’t Send Someone to Your Home to Provide a Complimentary Quote
+#2: They Won’t Send Someone to Your Home or Perform a Video Survey

 After moving hundreds of thousands of people all over the world, we’ve discovered a few things, such as: